 Marilyn first traveled to Nicaragua in 2001 after one of our partners, Inhijambia director Mirna Sanchez, visited her Summit, NJ church.
 A lasting friendship developed between the two women and Marilyn has since travelled to Nicaragua multiple times, on PeaceWorks delegations, church delegations, and on her own, while supporting several Nicaraguan NGO’s.
 Her involvement with PeaceWorks and Nicaragua is an ongoing source of personal growth and reflection.

 Denis been involved with PeaceWorks since the early years, lending a hand to organize and facilitate shipments, dinner forums, and fundraising events.
 He has joined several PeaceWorks delegations and led a trip for teenagers to Nicaragua in 2013.
-Since 2001, Denis has worked for SEIU Local 32BJ in NY where he currently directs the union’s Security Division.
+Since 2001, Denis has worked for SEIU Local 32BJ in NY where he currently directs the union’s Commercial Division.
 He previously served for over a decade as the director of AFSC’s Immigrants Rights.
-He lives in Maplewood, NJ with his wife Jazmina and their daughters, Gabriela and Andrea.
+He lives in Union, NJ with his wife Jazmina.

 John Keith, former Mayor of Fairlawn, NJ, has been a supporter of PeaceWorks since 1992.
 He has been to Nicaragua 6 times, the first in 1985 in the midst of the Contra War, and three times with PeaceWorks delegations.
 As an environmental engineer with over 40 years experience, John has traveled throughout the world studying and working on environmental problems.
 As a folk musician John has performed in diverse places around the globe, including a Nicaraguan shoe factory.